rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 **Verify a task in Rsync parameters**

-After adding parameters, select the task and press the `play`button on the toolbar which are marked in screen dump below.
+After adding parameters, select the task and press the `play`button on the toolbar which are marked with an red arrow in screen dump below.

 {{< figure src="/images/verifyatask/verifyparameter.png" alt="" position="center" style="border-radius: 8px;" >}}